waldner/hubic-lib/README.md

 # hubic_lib

 This is a knocked-together, "Works for me (TM)" shell library to interact with HubiC storage: upload/download files, create containers, etc. NOT ALL OF THE API IS IMPLEMENTED.
 See https://developer.openstack.org/api-ref/object-store/ for the full API.
-The only dependencies needed are bash, curl and perl.

 Yes, all communication in the library is via global variables.

+## Dependencies

+The only dependencies needed are [bash](https://www.gnu.org/software/bash/), [curl](https://curl.haxx.se/) and [perl](https://www.perl.org/).
+Well, and **rm**, but if you don't have that you have bigger problems than not being able to use this library.

+## Installation

+No special installation needed.
+Just put **hubic_lib.sh** wherever you want.
+You have to know the location because you'll have to source it in your script.

-### Getting started
+## Getting started

-Create an application in your HubiC control panel.
+- Create an application in your HubiC control panel.
 Name it whatever you want, and use a made-up return URL (eg, http://localhost/).
+It's not used here, but it has to be present.

-You have to source hubic_lib.sh in your script, and implement a function called **hubic_get_userdef_credentials** that sets some environment variables with suitable values (hubic_login and hubic_pass you should know, and the others can be found in your HubiC control panel app settings).
+- Source hubic_lib.sh in your script

+- Implement a function called `hubic_get_userdef_credentials` that sets some environment variables with suitable values (`hubic_login` and `hubic_pass` you should know, and the others can be found in your HubiC control panel app settings).
 See below.

+- Call `hubic_api_init` and check that it returns without errors.

+- At this point, you can perform storage operation by invoking functions like `hubic_upload_file`, `hubic_delete_container` and others.
+See below for more.

+- When you're done using the storage, call `hubic_api_cleanup`.

+- Profit.

+## Sample code

-See also the included sample_backup.sh script.
+(See also the included `sample_backup.sh` script.)

-Sample code:

 ```
 #!/bin/bash